LD Lines: Dover–Calais

 LD Lines and DFDS Seaways announced on 7 February 2012 that they would be launching a joint service between Dover and Calais, commencing on 17 February 2012, using the Norman Spirit.
-The two companies had previously submitted a joint bid for the assets of Seafrance which was turned down.
+The two companies had previously submitted a joint bid for the assets of SeaFrance which was turned down.
 DFDS later chartered the Barfleur from Brittany Ferries to increase the number of sailings on the new route, she was replaced by the Dieppe Seaways.

 The Dover-Calais service was transferred to DFDS Seaways France in 2013 and is now fully marketed as a DFDS Seaways route.
-Norman Spirit has since been renamed Calais Seaways.
+Norman Spirit has since been renamed Calais Seaways and again to Isle of Innisfree.

 Fate

 In March 2012, DFDS and LDA entered into an agreement to form a new company that combines DFDS and LD Lines ferry routes in the English Channel and one route between France and Tunisia.
 During 2013 LD Lines Portsmouth-Le Havre, Newhaven-Dieppe and share of Dover-Calais operation were transferred to the new company known as DFDS Seaways France along with DFDS Seaways Dover-Dunkirk service.
 DFDS Seaways France is 82% owned by DFDS with the remaining 18% owned by Louis Dreyfus Armateurs.
 LD Lines Saint-Nazaire–Gijón (and later UK and Ireland - Biscay service) was not included in the transaction.

-LDA sold their remaining share in the venture to DFDS in late 2014 and the venture became fully merged into DFDS.
+LDA sold its remaining share in the venture to DFDS in late 2014 and the venture became fully merged into DFDS.